dchowitz/slire/README.md

 }
 ```

+#### Avoiding the "God Class" Problem

+The modular approach naturally helps avoid the god class antipattern that can plague unified factories.
+By breaking functionality into focused, domain-specific modules, you get clear boundaries and separation of concerns.
+However, even if you prefer a unified interface, you can still apply internal modular organization:

+- Extract implementation modules: Keep the unified interface but implement each domain in separate files
+- Use composition: Build the factory by composing smaller, focused factory functions
+- Establish clear boundaries: Use TypeScript interfaces to enforce separation between domains
+- Separate concerns: Keep external service access (APIs, file systems) in distinct modules from database operations

+This way, you can have the convenience of a single entry point while maintaining the organizational benefits of modular design internally.
+Additionally, lazy initialization can help manage resource usage by only creating repositories and functions when first accessed, which is particularly useful for large unified factories.

 #### Choosing a Factory Approach

 The choice between unified and modular factories isn't binary - it depends on several contextual factors that often point in different directions leading to hybrid approaches providing both modular factories for focused use cases and comprehensive factories for broad access.